mengfei-ren/mengfei-ren.github.io/content/_index.md

         country_code: US
       # Automatically link email and phone or display as text?
       autolink: true
-      office_hours: Tuesday and Thursday 10:00 - 11:00 or email for appointment
+      office_hours: Tuesday and Thursday 10:00 - 11:00 AM and email for appointment
       # Email form provider
       # form:
       #   provider: netlify